aahilshaikh-twlbs/SVC/docs/ARCHITECTURE.md

-# SAGE - Semantic Video Comparison Architecture
+# SAGE - Semantic Analysis of Graph-based Embeds Architecture

 ## Overview

-SAGE is a streamlined web application for semantic video comparison using TwelveLabs AI.
-The application allows users to upload videos, generate embeddings, and compare them to identify differences at the segment level.
+SAGE is a streamlined web application for semantic analysis of graph-based embeds using TwelveLabs AI.
+The application allows users to upload videos, generate embeddings, and analyze them to identify differences at the segment level through graph-based representations.

 ## Architecture